bloxstreet/support/guides/training-guide.md

 The purpose of this guide is to teach Store Manager+ what to do at training sessions and what to say when teaching Low Ranks.

-* The text in *italic* is meant for you to say in-game.
+* The text in *italic* is meant for trainers to say in-game.
   * (Copy and paste in-game).
-* The text in **bold** or normal are instructions of what you should do during training.
+* The text in **bold** or normal are instructions of what trainers should do during training sessions.
   * (**Do not** copy and paste in-game).

 ## Training Information